Drug Comparison

 Impact on the Broader Obesity Treatment Landscape

-1. First-line oral therapy: Orforglipron for patients with mild-moderate obesity or those preferring oral treatment
+1. First-line oral therapy: Foundayo (orforglipron) for patients with mild-moderate obesity or those preferring oral treatment — available now

 This tiered approach mirrors how other chronic diseases are managed, with treatment intensity matched to disease severity.